TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 **Range:** 5 meters
 **Effect**
 	You create two blades of stone and throw them to one or more targets within range.
 These blades each deal 10 physical damage.
-	Precision roll of these blades are done against Parry of your targets.
+	Precision rolls of these blades are done against Parry of your targets.

 ## Simple Divination
 **Complexity:** Simple